13 things you need to do before you graduate

 Drop by their office before you leave to say goodbye, or post them a small thank you card.

-Before you go, tell them about your plans for the future and ask whether they would be happy to provide a reference if needed.
-They'll appreciate you taking the time to speak to them and likely be more than happy to help.
+Before you go, tell them about your plans for the future and ask whether they would be happy to provide a reference for job applications if needed.
+They'll appreciate you taking the time to speak to them and will likely be more than happy to help.

 Book a summer holiday using your student discount